 At the bare minimum, you need to have a mark in mind that is unique enough to be accepted by the USPTO; they won’t approve anything that is “confusingly similar” to an existing trademark.
-For this reason, you need to engage in a comprehensive trademark search to see if the one you have in mind already exists.
+For this reason, you need to engage in a comprehensive trademark search to see if your idea already exists.

 One of the major incentives for a trademark search is so that you don’t get rejected by the USPTO after you’ve already paid your fees.

 Remember, DIY trademark searches can only get you so far.
-A U.S. trademark attorney can help you conduct a comprehensive trademark search and, if he or she does find a mark that is the same or similar to the one you had in mind, they can help you make the changes necessary to get it accepted by the USPTO.
+A U.S. trademark attorney can help you conduct a comprehensive trademark search.
+If they find a mark that is the same or similar to your idea, they can help make necessary changes for USPTO acceptance.

 File Your Application

-When your trademark search is complete and you have a unique mark, have your U.S. trademark attorney help you to get it filed.
+Once your search is complete and you find your unique trademark, your U.S. trademark attorney will help you to get it filed.